Introducing a new cat to an existing pet

 Calm first introductions

-When your cats are completely comfortable with seeing one another through a barrier, you might be ready for their first official meeting.
-Here are some top tips to help their introduction:
+Once your cats are completely comfortable with seeing one another through a barrier, you might be ready for their first ‘official’ meeting.
+Here are some top tips to help their first introduction:

-• Remove or open the barrier quietly so not to startle them
+• Remove or open the barrier quietly, so as not to startle them.

-• Never force the cats to interact with each other
+• Never force your cats to interact with each other.

-• It’s important that they’re comfortable with the presence of one another
+• It’s important your cats are comfortable in the presence of one another.

 Provide them with their own space

-Even when both cats get along and are happy to spend time together, it’s still a good idea to offer them their own space so they’re able to retreat if they want to be alone.
-Cats might end up finding these sorts of spaces for themselves but it’s always good to provide hiding spots like beds, climbing posts and other safe spaces.
+The same as if introducing a new cat to a resident dog, you’ll still need to offer both cats their own space where they can spend time alone.
+Your cats might end up finding these sorts of spaces for themselves – but it’s always good to provide hiding spots like beds, climbing posts, and other safe spaces.

-Remember: Relationships between cats can change over time so it’s important to look out for any signs of stress and adapt according to the cats.
+Remember: Relationships between cats can change over time, so it’s essential to look out for any signs of stress and adapt according to your cats’ individual needs.

 Free vet video calls for your cat